tonytvo/blog-generator/content/blog/100m-leads-summary/index.md

   - **Perceived Time Delay Between Start and Achievement** (Goal: Decrease) – “the time between a client buying and receiving the promised benefit;” this driver consists of long-term outcome and short-term experience
   - **Perceived Effort & Sacrifice** (Goal: Decrease) – “the ancillary costs or other costs accrued” of effort and sacrifice; supports why “done for you services” are almost always more expensive than “do-it-yourself”

-# Free Goodwill

-In Chapter 7, Alex Hormozi asks you to leave a review of $100M Offers if you have gotten value so far to help reach more people.

-“People who help others (with zero expectation) experience higher levels of fulfillment, live longer, and make more money.”
-And so, “if you introduce something valuable to someone, they associate that value with you.”

 # The Thought Process
 In Chapter 8 of $100M Offers, Alex Hormozi shows you the difference between convergent and divergent problem solving: